-When I first started getting into making kombucha, I tried to pass on these baby SCOBYs to friends and family so they could brew their own Kombucha as well, but I only had a few friends who were interested in trying it, so I eventually ended up composting most of my SCOBYs because I didn’t have another use for them.
+When I first started getting into making kombucha, I tried to pass on these baby SCOBYs to friends and family so they could brew their own kombucha as well.
+Truth be told, I only had a few friends who were interested in trying it, so I eventually ended up composting most of my SCOBYs because I didn’t have another use for them.

-Fast forward a few years and I met Hannah and Alex (who my kids call “The Kombuchas) at a health conference.
-They own Kombucha Kamp and are the authors of the fantastic new book The Big Book of Kombucha, which is a gorgeous and informative encyclopedia of everything Kombucha.
+Fast forward a few years and I met Hannah and Alex (who my kids call “The Kombuchas”) at a health conference.
+They own Kombucha Kamp and are the authors of the fantastic book The Big Book of Kombucha, which is a gorgeous and informative encyclopedia of everything about this delicious fermented drink.

 SCOBY Fruit Leather Recipe

-Recipe and photo Excerpted from The Big Book of Kombucha © Hannah Crum © Alex LaGory.
+Recipe excerpted from The Big Book of Kombucha © Hannah Crum © Alex LaGory.
 Photographs by © Matt Armendariz.
 Used with permission of Storey Publishing.